Thunderk3g/ollama-extension/README.md

 2. **No External Calls**: Only communicates with the local Ollama server
 3. **Request Validation**: Validates all incoming requests before processing
 4. **Error Handling**: Provides detailed error messages without exposing system information
+5. **Secure Stream Handling**: Stream data is processed in a controlled environment

 ## Conclusion

 This extension provides a robust, secure bridge between web applications and locally-running Ollama LLM instances.
 By circumventing CORS restrictions through a properly designed extension architecture, it enables web developers to leverage powerful local language models without compromising on security or user experience.
+The standardized streaming support further enhances this integration, allowing for responsive, real-time AI interactions in web applications.